Robot-Specific Blocks#

 eye hue#

-The eye hue block returns the hue value detected by the Eye Sensor in degrees from 0 to 359.
+The eye hue reporter block reports the hue detected by the Eye Sensor as a number from 0 to 359 degrees.

 A circular color wheel displaying a full spectrum of hues labeled with degree values around the perimeter, increasing in 30-degree increments from 0° at the top to 360°.